Top 50 Most Popular Irish Movies

 Average

-My Left Foot: The Story of Christy Brown is an Irish-British biographical drama film directed by Jim Sheridan.
-The film is based on the true story of Christy Brown, an Irishman born with cerebral palsy, who was able to control only his left foot and went on to become a painter and writer.
+My Left Foot: The Story of Christy Brown is a captivating Irish-British biographical drama directed by Jim Sheridan.
+Based on the remarkable true story of Christy Brown, the film chronicles the life of an Irishman born with cerebral palsy, who could only control his left foot but persevered to become a celebrated writer and painter.

 2